-Name Explanation Values eventdate Date when the event was received on the Panda Advanced Reporting Tool server.
-Date date Date of the user's computer when the event was generated.
+Name Explanation Values eventdate Date and time when the event was logged on the Panda server.
+The console shows the field according to the time zone configured on the computer.
+Date date Date and time when the event was logged on the user computer (in UTC format).
 Date machine Name of the customer's computer.
 String machinelP IP address of the customer's computer.
-IP address user User name of the process that accessed or modified the registry.
+IP address User User name of the process that accessed or modified the registry.
 String muid Internal ID of the customer's computer.
-String in the following format xxxxxxxx-xxxx-xxxx-xxxx parentHash Digest/hash of the process that accessed or modified the registry.
+String in the following format xxxxxxx-xxxx-xxxx- xxxx-xxxxxxxxxxx parentHash Digest/hash of the process that accessed or modified the registry.
 String parentPath Path of the executable that accessed or modified the registry.
-String parentValidSig Digitally signed process that accessed the registry.
-Boolean parentCompany Content of the Company attribute of the metadata of the process that accessed the registry.
-String parentCat Process category.
-GoodwareMalwarePUPUnknownMonitoring parentMwName Malware name if the process is classified as a threat.
-String Null if the item is not malware regAction Operation performed on the computer registry.
-CreateKeyCreateValueModifyValue key Affected registry branch or key.
-String value Name of the affected value under the registry key.
-String valueData Value content.
 String